rememberYou/dotfiles/README.md

 List of files:

 ```
- awesome         ➔ dynamic tiling window manager for X11 written in the C and Lua
  bin             ➔ various useful scripts (borg, rofi, etc)
  dunst           ➔ lightweight replacement for the notification-daemons
  git             ➔ global git config and aliases